 Seasickness often disappears within a few days, even without treatment.
 The brain finally adjusts to this new environment, and the sufferer gets his or her "sea legs."
 One unfortunate aspect of long trans-ocean voyages is that it may take a while for you to adjust to being on land again.
 How horrible to think that about the time you recover from seasickness that "land sickness" sets in!

-Seasickness is especially bad when no one else seems to be afflicted, and it certainly is not limited to only wimps.
-Knowing that about half the astronauts take motion sickness medication when in space should make you feel a little better!
+Seasickness is especially bad when no one else seems to be afflicted, and it certainly is not limited to only "wimps."

-Seasickness is not catching.
-It is not a virus, although I think sometimes if people around you are sick, it makes you feel that way too!
+You can't catch seasickness.
+It is not a virus, although sometimes if people around you are sick, it makes you feel that way too!
 There are three main seasickness triggers that should be avoided during your first few hours on the cruise ship.

 - Do not go below deck for extended time periods.
 Try to find a window or porthole and keep your eyes gazing (but not fixed) on the horizon.